Hackatoan/terryvis/README.md

 ```

 Services:
-- whisper: Python Whisper server on port 5005 (exposed)
+- asr: Python Vosk ASR server on port 5005 (exposed)
 - bot: Node bot + web UI on port 3000 (exposed)

 The clips folder is mounted at `./public/clips` for persistence.

-- If you see 404s on the Whisper server, ensure the bot `WHISPER_URL` points to `/transcribe` or use the root alias (`/`).
+ - If you see 404s on the ASR server, ensure the bot `ASR_URL` (or `WHISPER_URL` for backward compatibility) points to `/transcribe` or use the root alias (`/`).
  - Ensure your bot token is correct and that the bot is not blocked by server permissions.
-- For better transcription quality, try `WHISPER_MODEL=base.en` (or higher) and ensure CPU resources are sufficient.
+ - For better transcription quality with Vosk, try a larger Vosk model (if available) or tune the grammar and noise-gate thresholds.

 Docker notes and quick setup